Logitech/vr_ink_sdk/README.md

 You are now ready to go.
 The pen should work with existing SteamVR applications in the same was as a Vive controller.
 If you want to try a fully integrated application I recommend you to try out the Logitech Sample app available in the [Release](https://github.com/Logitech/labs_vr_pen_sdk/releases).
 <br>
 You can also get started with the device in Unity by either cloning this repository or downloading the Unity Package available in the [Release](https://github.com/Logitech/labs_vr_pen_sdk/releases).

 ## Feedback & Bugs

-We are working constantly to improve and address issues with the device, so please make sure you have the latest release of SDK installed and running.
+We are working constantly to improve and address issues with the device, so please make sure you have the latest release of SDK installed and running.<br>
+You can find the list of current known issues [here](https://github.com/Logitech/labs_vr_pen_sdk/blob/master/code/future_support/ReadMe_KnownIssues.md)

 We also value your input on:
 - possible bugs